 Paroxetine is a medication used to treat depression, general anxiety disorder, social anxiety disorder, obsessive compulsive disorder, premenstrual dysphoric disorder, post-traumatic stress and panic disorder.
 Paroxetine belongs to the class of antidepressants known as selective serotonin reuptake inhibitors or SSRIs.
 Some brand names for paroxetine are Paxil®, Aropax® and Seroxat®.

-Can taking paroxetine cause a miscarriage?
+Does taking paroxetine increase the chance for a miscarriage?

 I need to take paroxetine throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby?

-Can I take paroxetine while breastfeeding?
+Can I breastfeed while taking paroxetine?

 Paroxetine crosses into the breast milk in very low amounts.
 Several reports have not been able to detect paroxetine in the blood of most breastfeeding infants tested.
 While there have been a few reports of mild side effects such as trouble sleeping, restlessness and increased crying, there are also reports of no side effects in breastfed infants.
 Some experts consider paroxetine to be one of the better choices of an SSRI to take while breastfeeding.
 Long term studies on infants exposed to paroxetine in breast milk have not been done.
 If you suspect that the baby has symptoms (add any symptoms specific to the medication), contact the child’s healthcare provider.
 Talk to your healthcare provider about all your breastfeeding questions.